• Why should I refer you, owner clients, for management?

 Unlike, residential sales, when you are representing a buyer or a seller of investment property you must be aware of short term and long-term pitfalls.
 Several of these pitfalls can easily run into thousands of dollars down the road.
 Check out our agent resource page for the several checklists that will potentially save your client time and money and make you look like the expert in the transaction.

 Let’s start with why it is important first.
 IT’ S THE LAW!
 Texas Property Code states you must make available to all prospective applicants a screening criteria.
 Second- it’s because it is the fair and right way to treat people.
-Prospective tenants pay A LOT of money when applying for a property.
+Prospective residents pay A LOT of money when applying for a property.
 If they have little or no chance of qualifying for a property, tell them to save the money.
-The Tenant Selection Criteria lays out specifically the basic requirements to rent a property.
+The resident Selection Criteria lays out specifically the basic requirements to rent a property.
 Do your job, and always provide the criteria BEFORE submitting an application.

 Absolutely!
 Smokers are not a protected class.